2024 Farm Sector Income Forecast

 Lower Prices Drive Cash Receipts Decline in 2024

-To better understand the factors underlying the forecast change in annual receipts from 2023 to 2024, the change was decomposed into two separate effects: a "price effect" projecting the change in cash receipts associated with holding the quantity sold constant at 2023 levels and allowing prices to change to forecast 2024 levels; and a "quantity effect" holding prices constant from 2023 and quantities changing to forecast 2024 levels.
+To better understand the factors underlying the forecast change in annual receipts from 2023 to 2024, the change was broken down into two effects: (1) a "price effect" projecting the change in cash receipts associated with holding the quantity sold constant at 2023 levels and allowing prices to change to forecast 2024 levels; and (2) a "quantity effect" holding prices constant from 2023 and quantities changing to forecast 2024 levels.
 In 2024, falling prices are projected to have negative effects on cash receipts, while rising quantities sold should have positive effects.
-Overall, cash receipts are forecast to decrease $9.8 billion in 2024, with an estimated negative price effect of $19.1 billion, and a projected positive quantity effect of $7.9 billion.
+Overall, cash receipts are forecast to decrease $4.0 billion in 2024, with an estimated negative price effect of $26.2 billion, and a projected positive quantity effect of $20.9 billion.
 In addition, a net increase of $1.3 billion in cash receipts is from forecasts for commodities for which price and quantity effects cannot be separately determined.
 Quantity effects on cash receipts are forecast to be positive for crops and animals/animal products.
 Price effects are forecast to be negative overall for crop cash receipts but are expected to be positive for animal/animal product receipts.

 Direct Government Farm Payments Forecast To Decrease in 2024

-- Farm bill commodity payments under the Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) programs are forecast to decline, with a decline in payments from both programs.
+- Farm bill commodity payments under the Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) programs are forecast at $461.0 million (an increase of 70.5 percent relative to the previous year) and $1.9 million (a decrease of 75.8 percent), respectively.
 The ARC program provides income support payments when actual crop revenue declines below a specified level.
-ARC payments are expected to be $123.3 million in 2024, a decrease of $147.1 million (54.4 percent) from $270.4 million in 2023.
-Despite the expected decrease in market prices, commodity prices are likely to remain above the levels needed to trigger significant ARC payments.
 The PLC program provides income support payments when the effective price of a covered commodity falls below its effective reference price.
-PLC payments in 2024 are expected to be $1.3 million, a decrease of $6.6 million (83.2 percent) from $7.9 million in 2023.

-- The Dairy Margin Coverage Program (DMC) is forecast to make $100.1 million in payments in 2024, which is $1.1 billion lower than 2023.
+- The Dairy Margin Coverage Program (DMC) is forecast to make $80.9 million in payments in 2024, which is $1.1 billion lower than in 2023.
 DMC payments were at a record high of $1.2 billion in 2023 due to lower milk prices.

 See data table on Government payments.

-Farm sector production expenses, including expenses associated with operator dwellings, are forecast at $457.5 billion in 2024.
-The expenses are forecast to decrease by $4.4 billion (1.0 percent), compared with their 2023 level.
-When adjusted for inflation, production expenses are forecast to decrease by 3.4 percent from 2023 to 2024.
+Farm sector production expenses, including expenses associated with operator dwellings, are forecast at $453.9 billion in 2024.
+This is a decline of $8.0 billion (1.7 percent), compared with 2023 levels.
+When adjusted for inflation, production expenses are forecast to decrease by 4.1 percent from 2023 to 2024.

 See data tables on production expenses.

-Spending on feed, labor, and livestock/poultry purchases are expected to represent three of the largest categories of spending in 2024.
-Feed purchases, the largest single expense category, are forecast at $70.2 billion in 2024, declining by $9.8 billion (12.3 percent) from 2023 level.
-However, labor expenses (including both cash labor expenses and noncash employee compensation) are forecast to rise by $3.4 billion (6.9 percent) to $52.2 billion in 2024, compared with 2023.
-Livestock and poultry purchases are projected to grow by $5.2 billion (12.0 percent) to $48.1 billion in 2024.
+Spending on feed, labor, and livestock/poultry purchases are expected to represent the three largest categories in 2024.
+Feed purchases, the largest single expense category, are forecast at $69.5 billion in 2024, declining by $10.5 billion (13.2 percent) from 2023.
+However, labor expenses (including both cash labor expenses and noncash employee compensation) are forecast to rise by $3.0 billion (6.1 percent) to $51.8 billion in 2024, compared with 2023.
+Livestock and poultry purchases are projected to grow by $4.4 billion (10.2 percent) to $47.4 billion in 2024.
+Note that no adjustments for inflation are made.

 Several other expense categories are forecast to notably change in 2024, compared with their 2023 levels: